-The creation and historical development of the National Mall and surrounding areas has evolved in fits and starts over two centuries.
+The creation and historical develoment of the National Mall and surrounding areas has evolved in fits and starts over two centuries.
 In 1791, Pierre L'Enfant first conceived of the Mall as a grand, open promenade; however, it took until 1902, when the McMillan Commission officially presented its plan, to make L'Enfant's vision a reality.
 Until then, the National Mall was comprised of many separate individual parks and grounds.

-In fact, the development of National Capital Parks may be divided into five major milestones: The L'Enfant Plan of 1791, the Andrew Jackson Downing Plan of 1851, the McMillan Commission Plan of 1901-02, the acquisition by the National Park Service in 1933 and the Mall Master Plan of 1966.
+In fact, the development of the National Mall may be divided into five major milestones: The L'Enfant Plan of 1791, the Andrew Jackson Downing Plan of 1851, the McMillan Commission Plan of 1901-02, the acquisition by the National Park Service in 1933 and the Mall Master Plan of 1966.

-Throughout the 19th century, plans kept deviating from L'Enfant's original vision for the city's Federal Central Enclave.
+Throughout the 19th century, plans kept deviating from L'Enfant's original vision for the city's monumental core.
 The one significant development that did remain intact was the building and completion of the Washington Monument.
-The Andrew Jackson Downing Plan of 1851 brought more changes to the unified formality of the L'Enfant Plan in terms of landscape architecture.
+The Andrew Jackson Downing Plan of 1851 filled the unified formality of the L'Enfant Plan with elaborate gardens.